tributech-solutions/tributech-docs/docs/setup/agent/overview.md

 The DSK Agent Edge services can be run using [**Docker Engine**](https://docs.docker.com/engine/) as a container runtime.
 We use [**Docker Compose**](https://docs.docker.com/compose/) for management/orchestration of the Docker services and provide according [**samples**](./docker-compose#agent-manual-setup) and [**automated deployments**](./docker-compose#agent-automated-setup).

 If you want to use any other container runtime (e.g. containerd) please talk to your contact person at Tributech or send an email to our [**Customer Advisory Team**](https://www.tributech.io/about-us/).

-#### Azure IoT Edge Runtime {#azure-iot-edge-runtime}

-The DSK Agent Edge services can be deployed as [**IoT Edge modules**](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-modules) on the [**Azure IoT Edge Runtime**](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge) using [**Moby container engine**](https://docs.microsoft.com/en-us/azure/iot-edge/support?view=iotedge-2020-11#container-engines).
-For the message based communication within the device and with the cloud we use the infrastructure provided by the Azure IoT Edge Runtime.

-For deployment on the Azure IoT Edge Runtime please talk to your contact person at Tributech or send an email to our [**Customer Advisory Team**](https://www.tributech.io/about-us/).